 Hello friend!
 I hope you’re having a marvelous day.
-I’m currently running another session of my Reset Yourself Nutrition Challenge and it always amazes me what an incredible group of women this program tends to attract.
+I’m currently running another session of my Love You Healthy Self Nutrition Program and it always amazes me what an incredible group of women this program tends to attract.
 The amount of support and encouragement that’s been shared in the private group is why I think building community is so important when you’re making healthy lifestyle changes!

 This week I’ve been sharing information on why it can be so beneficial to eliminate gluten-containing grains when you’re trying to heal and the importance of using healthy fats and oils in your cooking.